Roy, Utah: Recreation

 The Roy City Recreation Complex is on Roy High's campus.
 It includes a swimming pool, basketball courts, a weight room, racquetball courts, and an indoor track.
 The Roy Aquatic Center is an outdoor swimming complex with a diving pool, children's pool and two slides.

 Roy Days

 Roy Days are celebrated in the first week of August.
 Throughout the week, the Roy West Park is used as a hub for carnival activities and concessions, with events including a car show and golf tournament, culminating on Saturday with a 5K run, parade, and fireworks show.

 Education

 Roy is entirely encompassed by Weber School District.
 There are seven elementary schools, three junior highs and two high schools.

 Freedom Elementary, Lakeview Elementary, Municipal Elementary, and Roy Elementary are on Roy's south side, and students are bound to Roy Junior High.
 Students of North Park Elementary, Valley View Elementary, and Midland Elementary attend Sand Ridge Junior High, All students, plus those from West Haven Elementary, attend Roy High School, a Region 5A high school.

-Needed information for the new schools of Haven Bay Elementary School, Mountain View Junior High School, and West Feild High School.
+Needed information for the new schools of Haven Bay Elementary School, Mountain View Junior High School, and West Field High School.